 An Ownership Mindset at Work

-- Have high levels of strategic clarity and buy-in about what matters most
+- Have clear strategic focus and buy-in, understanding what matters most and why it matters.

-- Exhibit the confidence and competence to get their work done with and through others
+- Demonstrate the confidence and competence to get work done — both individually and collaboratively.

 Three Characteristics of Having an Ownership Mindset at Work